 - Stage 3 – Neurological Coordination.
 Eagle watchers know how ungainly eaglets can seem!
 As they grow, they become more adept at controlling beaks, legs, wings, and feet.
 They learn to stand on their own feet, tear food, self-feed, and flap their wings, going from cute but clumsy clown clompers to graceful young eaglets poised at the edge of fledge.

 I’m not sure how familiar many of you are with the cortical homunculus, an image-based tool that maps tactility.
-We discussed it very briefly in this blog and I’ll include links below.
+We discussed it very briefly in this blog and I’ll include links below (Amy’s note: yes, this remains an obsession).
 While useful and extremely cool, most cortical homunculii are static – that is, they reflect just one phase (usually adult) of an organism’s life.
 But an eaglet’s cortical homunculus will differ from an adult’s as body parts and associated skills are gained and neural pathways developed.
 Our eaglets’ brains and bodies are rapidly growing and changing as they gain the skills they need for life outside the egg!

 Things that helped me write this blog, with a few considerations: